What Is 98kg In Pounds

 • Weight: This is the force exerted on an object due to gravity.
 Since the gravitational pull varies slightly depending on location (e.g., altitude, latitude), weight can change even if the mass remains the same.
 On the moon, for example, an object would weigh less despite having the same mass.

 Weight measurement instruments, like scales, are calibrated to provide mass readings, assuming a standard gravitational field.
-Therefore, converting between kilograms and pounds involves converting mass units, not directly the force of gravity.
+So, converting between kilograms and pounds involves converting mass units, not directly the force of gravity.

 Practical Applications of Weight Conversion